JamesTrick/blog/content/posts/bayesian-ab-testing-with-pyro.md

 ## Extending AB Testing

-The most logicial extension is for situations where we have multiple variants.
+The most logical extension is for situations where we have multiple variants.
 Bayesian AB testing can extend nicely to this, without using the bonferroni correction.

 Another extension would be to consider revenue and costs associated to campaigns.
 Bayesian AB testing is flexible enough to incorporate monetary effects, and because of the intuitive nature of Bayesian AB testing you can yield business insight.